jdhiggins/mystery-word/README.md

 Demon Mode is ultra difficult.
 The rules are the same, but you may need some extra guesses.
 You may select up to 25!

-The prompt for kids mode will use the word list located in easy_words.txt Otherwise the program will run using the word list at `/usr/share/dict/words`
+The prompt for kids mode will use the word list located in 'easy_words.txt' Otherwise the program will run using the word list at `/usr/share/dict/words`

 You will be prompted to exit or play again at the end of each game.